samuelkanyingi/ecommerce-fashion/fashion_project/README.md

 # FashionHub - E-Commerce FashionHub Platform

-A modern e-commerce platform built with Django, featuring M-Pesa payment integration, real-time cart updates with HTMX, and a responsive user interface.
+A e-commerce platform built with Django, featuring M-Pesa payment integration, real-time cart updates with HTMX, and a responsive user interface.

 ## Features